uhop/stream-json/README.md

 Each token is an object with following properties:

 * `id` is a string, which uniquely identifies a token.
-* `value` is a string, which corresponds to this token.
+* `value` is a string, which corresponds to this token, and was actually matched.
 * `line` is a line number, where this token was found.
-All lines are counted starting with 1.
+All lines are counted from 1.
 * `pos` is a position number inside a line (in characters, so `\t` is one character).
-Position starts with 1.
+Position is counted from 1.

 JSON grammar is defined in `Grammar.js`.
 It is taken almost verbatim from [JSON.org](http://json.org/).